How to Become an Electrician in Delaware

 Outlook and Salary Expectations

-Job growth is strong for electricians around the country, and Delaware is no exception.
-According to the BLS there were 2,250 electricians working in the state in 2018, and there are expected to be 2,480 by 2028 – a big increase.
-It’s a small state with a small population, but there will be more opportunities for qualified electricians in the coming years.
+Job growth for electricians remains strong nationwide, and Delaware is no exception.
+According to the Bureau of Labor Statistics (BLS), there were 2,360 electricians in the state in 2023, with projections reaching 2,750 by 2033, a significant increase.
+Though Delaware has a small population, demand for qualified electricians continues to grow, creating more job opportunities in the coming years.

 Salaries in Delaware by Occupation